 So why travel?

-Having had some time to reflect on this during my whirlwind trip of Europe when I was busily ticking thing off, feeling hugely privileged to be able to do so, I also came to wonder if ticking the boxes equates to anything useful, and is it enough?
+Having had some time to reflect on this during my whirlwind trip of Europe when I was busily ticking things off the list and feeling hugely privileged to be able to do so, I came to wonder if ticking the boxes equates to anything useful, and is it enough?

 How has travel changed or enriched your life, and what kind of Traveller are you?